zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-This colorful cover seems insignificant but, upon closer investigation, you can see that these random lines and shapes come together to form a puzzle. &nbsp;
+This colorful cover seems insignificant but, upon closer investigation, you can see that random lines and shapes come together to form a puzzle. &nbsp;

 ![](/uploads/versions/gmgg1142---x----2824-1883x---.jpg)